SysMIC offers online training for the bioscience community.

 Our modules cover introductory and advanced techniques in maths and computing for use in interdisciplinary bioresearch.

 Participants learn how to use MATLAB to model, simulate and analyse biological systems, and how to use R statistics package to analyse data.

-Module 1 – Basic Skills for interdisciplinary bioresearch
+Module 1 – Introduction in Quantitative Skills for Bioscience

 – Introduction to MATLAB programming